-After you have performed a manual time stamping you should check the timing by using the Preview Play button .
-For more information see Preview Play.
+After you have performed a manual time stamping you should check the timing by using the Preview Play button See Preview Play.

 Adjusting the Timing

 Several timing adjustment options are available when you need to synchronize captions to a video, correct for changes over time, or create different versions for various delivery requirements.